 Currently the Rules Committee is satisfied with the solid judgement that officials are demonstrating evaluating celebration issues and this focus will continue.
-For the 2022 season, it will be a point of emphasis for officials to penalize any taunting action that is directed at an opponent.
+For the current season, it will be a point of emphasis for officials to penalise any taunting action that is directed at an opponent.
 These actions are a bad look for the game and can lead to unnecessary confrontations between the teams and must be eliminated.

-The pregame warm-up rules have been modified recently to ensure proper sportsmanship before our contests.
+The pregame warm-up rules are designed to ensure proper sportsmanship before our contests.
 Officials should be vigilant during the pregame whenever players are on the field.
-Unsportsmanlike acts before the game are detrimental to the sport and must be cleaned up. \times
+Unsportsmanlike acts before the game are detrimental to the sport and must be cleaned up.